ibm-cloud-docs/cis/cis-cli-plugin.md

     - `brotli` : When the client that is requesting an asset supports the brotli compression algorithm, CIS serves a brotli compressed version of the asset.
     - `browser_check` : Evaluate HTTP headers from your visitors' browser for threats.
 If a threat is found, then a block page is delivered.
     - `challenge_ttl` : Specify how long a visitor with a bad IP reputation is allowed access to your website after they complete a challenge.
-    - `ciphers` : A whitelist of ciphers for TLS termination.
+    - `ciphers` : An allowlist of ciphers for TLS termination.
 These ciphers must be in the BoringSSL format.
     - `cname_flattening` : Follow a CNAME to where it points and return that IP address instead of the CNAME record.
        By default, only flatten the CNAME at the root of your domain.
     - `domain_hold`: Domain holds prevent teams in your organization from adding domains that are already active in another account.
 [Enterprise Plans Only]{: tag-blue}
-    - `email_obfuscation` : Encrypt email addresses on your web page from bots while it's kept visible to humans.
+    - `email_obfuscation` : Encrypt the email addresses on your web page from bots while it's kept visible to humans.
-    - `opportunistic_onion` : Allow legitimate users of Tor Browser to access your websites.
+    - `opportunistic_onion` : Allow legitimate users of the Tor Browser to access your websites.
     - `hotlink_protection` : Protect your images from off-site linking.
     - `http2` : Accelerate your website with HTTP/2.
     - `http3` : Accelerate your website with HTTP/3.